hashicorp/consul/README.md

 CoreDNS-001
 ~~~

-Any query send to port 53 should return some information; your sending address, port and protocol
+Any query sent to port 53 should return some information; your sending address, port and protocol
 used.

 If you have a Corefile without a port number specified it will, by default, use port 53, but you